 The concrete doesn’t care if you clean it before putting the containment mat down.
 Every drop the mat catches saves the concrete from damage.

 If you don’t clean up before putting the mat down, expect to clean some dirt on the mat’s underside.

 Put the containment mat on the floor where you park the car in the garage.

-Some containment mat owners might find that their mats move a little.
+Some containment mat owners find that their mats move a little.

 Containment mats are designed for cars.
 They will hold at least a snow-covered SUV worth of weight.

-Push the snow over the front containment mat lip and into the driveway.
+Use a push broom to move the water, slush and ice over the mat and into the driveway.

-Or, if the slush is not too heavy, you can also pick up the mat and unload it outside.
+If the slush is not too heavy, you can pick up the mat and unload it outside.